 Although the fast-track border procedure was initially introduced as an exceptional and temporary procedure, it has become the rule for a significant number of applications lodged in Greece.
-In 2021, the total number of applications lodged before the RAO of Lesvos, Samos, Chios, Leros, Rhodes and Kos was 6,320 , which represents less than the 25% of a total of 28,360 applications lodged in Greece the same year.
-6,050 new applicants were channeled into the fast-track border procedure in 2021, while the Asylum Service issued a total of 6,945 inadmissibility and in-merit decisions.
+In 2022, the total number of applications lodged before the RAOs of Lesvos, Samos, Chios, Leros and Kos was 11,408, which represents approximately 1/3 of the total number of applications lodged in Greece in the same year (37,362).

-The impact of the EU-Turkey Statement has been, inter alia, a de facto dichotomy of the asylum procedures applied in Greece.
-This is because, the procedure is applied in cases of applicants subjected to the EU-Turkey Statement, i.e. applicants who have arrived on the Greek Eastern Aegean islands after 20 March 2016 and have lodged applications before the RAO of Lesvos, Chios, Samos, Leros and Kos.
-On the contrary, applications lodged before the Asylum Unit of Fylakio by persons who entered through the Greek-Turkish land border and remaining in the RIC of Fylakio in Evros are not examined under the fast-track border procedure.
+The impact of the EU-Türkiye Statement has been, inter alia, a de facto dichotomy of the asylum procedures applied in Greece.
+This is because, the fast-track procedure is applied in cases of applicants subject to the EU-Türkiye Statement, i.e. applicants who arrived on the Greek Eastern Aegean islands after 20 March 2016 and have lodged applications before the RAO of Lesvos, Chios, Samos, Leros and Kos.
+However, 5,052 applications lodged before the Asylum Unit of Fylakio by persons who entered through the Greek-Turkish land border and remain in the RIC in Fylakio in Evros are not examined under the fast-track border procedure.

-Main features of the procedure of the fast-track border procedure under the IPA
+Main features of the fast-track border procedure under the Asylum Code

-The fast-track border procedure under Article 90(3) IPA, in force since January 2020, repeats to a large extend the previous legal framework and provides among others that:
+The fast-track border procedure under Article 95(3) Asylum Code, repeats the previous legal framework and provides amongst others that:

-- The interview of asylum seekers may also be conducted by Greek language personnel deployed by EASO.
-However, Article 90(3) also introduced the possibility, “in particularly urgent circumstances”, the interview to be conducted by trained personnel of the Hellenic Police or the Armed Forces –as long as they have received specific training, as opposed to the strict limitation to registration activities under the previous L. 4375/2016.
+- The asylum seeker interview may also be conducted by Greek language personnel deployed by EUAA.
+However, Article 95(3) also introduced the possibility, “in particularly urgent circumstances”, that the interview can be conducted by trained personnel of the Hellenic Police or the Armed Forces –as long as they have received specific training, as opposed to the strict limitation to registration activities under previous L. 4375/2016.

 - The asylum procedure shall be concluded in a short time period.

-This may result – and it often has- in compromising the procedural guarantees provided by the international, European and national legal framework, including the right to be assisted by a lawyer.
+This may result – and it often has resulted- in compromising the procedural guarantees provided by the international, European and national legal framework, including the right to be assisted by a lawyer.
 As these extremely brief time limits undoubtedly affect the procedural guarantees available to asylum seekers subject to an accelerated procedure, as such, there should be an assessment of their conformity with Article 43 of the recast Asylum Procedures Directive, which does not permit restrictions on the procedural rights available in a border procedure for reasons related to large numbers of arrivals.

-- The Asylum Service shall issue a first instance decision within 7 days;
+- the Asylum Service shall issue a first instance decision within seven days;

-- The deadline for submitting an appeal against a negative decision is 10 days
+- the deadline for submitting an appeal against a negative decision is ten days;

-- The examination of an appeal shall be carried out within 4 days.
-The appellant is notified within 1 day to appear for a hearing before the Appeals’ Committees or to submit supplementary evidence.
+- the examination of an appeal shall be carried out within four days.
+The appellant is notified within one day to appear for a hearing before the Appeals’ Committees or to submit supplementary evidence; and

-- The second instance decision shall be issued within 7 days.
+- the second instance decision shall be issued within seven days.

 It should be noted that these very short time limits seem to be exclusively at the expense of applicants for international protection in practice.
-In fact, whereas timelines are, by general principle, not compulsory for the Authorities and case processing at the borders takes several months on average, applicants still have to comply with the very short time limits provided by Article 90(3) IPA.
-In 2021, the average time between the full registration of the asylum application and the issuance of a first instance decision under the same procedure is not available.
+In fact, whereas timelines are, by general principle, not compulsory for the authorities and case processing at the borders takes several months on average, applicants still have to comply with the very short time limits provided by Article 95(3) Asylum Code.
+In 2022, the average time between the full registration of the asylum application and the issuance of a first instance decision under the same procedure was not available.

 As a consequence, applicants whose applications have been/are rejected as inadmissible based on the “safe third country” concept end up in a state of legal uncertainty in Greece, exposed to a direct risk of destitution and detention, without access to an in-merit examination of their application and without the means to lodge a subsequent asylum application.
 As already explained in the section on Admissibility, this has been criticised by the European Commission.